urban-1/PFS/README.md

     sed -i "s|/usr/local/include|$PREFIX/include|" ./setup.py
     ```

-3. Install few extra libs installed on top.
+3. Install few extra libs on top.
 The are mainly for SNMP and xml
     parsing: `libsmi`, `libffi`, `libxml2` and `libxslt`

 ### Installing more libraries